isSerge/go-contract-indexer/readme.md

 for [config.yml](config.yaml) and sets up the services correctly.
 This file defines the services required to run the application.

+## Potential Features and Improvements

+### Historical Data Fetching

+- **Fetch Historical Events**: Fetch and index historical events from the contract.
+- **Start Block Configuration**: Provide configuration to specify the start block for fetching historical events.

+### Event Parsing

+- **Additional Event Types**: Extend support to parse and handle other ERC-20 events or events from other types of smart contracts.

+### Database Enhancements

+- **Batch Inserts**: Implement batch inserts for handling a high volume of events more efficiently.
+- **Database Indexing**: Add indexing to the database tables to improve query performance.
+- **Migration and Schema Version Management**: Use tools like `golang-migrate` to manage database schema changes and versioning.

+### Logging and Monitoring

+- **Structured Logging**: Implement structured logging with log levels for better traceability and debugging.
+- **Monitoring and Alerting**: Integrate with monitoring tools like Prometheus and Grafana to visualize metrics and set up alerts.

+### Testing and Quality Assurance

+- **Unit Tests**: Increase the coverage of unit tests across all components.
+- **Integration Tests**: Implement comprehensive integration tests to ensure all components work together as expected.

+### API Endpoints

+- Provide RESTful API endpoints for accessing event data and application status.

+### Deployment

+- **Docker and CI/CD**: Update CI/CD pipelines to push Docker images to a container registry.

 ### License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE)